tommy351/kosko/docs/configuration.md

 ## Example

 The following is the full example of `kosko.toml`.
-Config files must be written in [TOML].
+Config files must be written in [TOML](https://github.com/toml-lang/toml).
 All properties are optional.

 ```toml
 # Global configs